Fuck Yeah! Scary Shit...

 Just added a new theme.

-Anonymous asked: THIS THEME IS THE WORST OH MY GOD i can't read the stories it's all too big and in your face
+Anonymous said: THIS THEME IS THE WORST OH MY GOD i can't read the stories it's all too big and in your face

 I don’t think so, sorry.